How Person Centred Therapy for depression can help

 Symptoms can include persistent sadness, hopelessness, lifelessness and low self-worth, loss of interest and enjoyment and crying for long periods.
 You may hide away from the world, feel numb and isolate from important relationships, and you end up fatigued and lethargic, and suffer from sleeplessness and changes in appetite, memory and sex drive.
 Perhaps you’re plagued by self-loathing, irritability, guilt, having no meaning in life and even wanting to die.

 The positive news is that while there may be no ‘quick fixes’, most people weighed down with depressive symptoms can feel well again with effective support.
-Working with a counsellor provides a non-judgemental, safe relationship in which to address the underlying causes of your depressive experiences.
+Working with a counsellor provides a non-judgemental, safe relationship in which to address the underlying causes of your depressive experiences and to the develop self-acceptance and understanding of your situation necessary for you to be able to manage your struggles more effectively in the present.